Introduction to PCs for Creative Work

 - Geekom Mini PC GT13: Decent specs for the price.

 - Dell XPS 8940: A powerful and upgradable desktop computer and desktop PC.
+Tower-style desktops like this are easily accessible for upgrades and maintenance, making them ideal for long-term use.

 - Apple iMac M1: All-in-one with M1 chip.